Specific PhobiaFeb 22 • 2019

 Fears are common and expected in childhood; however, for some children and teens, their fears can become very severe over time, and even develop into a phobia.
-A phobia is an intense and unreasonable fear of a specific object or situation.
+A phobia is an intense fear that is out of proportion to a specific object or situation.

 This means having an extreme anxiety response towards something that is not causing immediate danger.
 Someone may have a phobia of dogs, spiders, or elevators, for example.
 Research suggests that phobias can run in families, and that both genetic and environmental factors (nature and nurture) can contribute to developing a phobia.
 Some children and teens develop a phobia after being exposed to a traumatic or frightening event such as a fear of water after a near drowning or fear of dogs are being bitten.
 However, other children may develop a phobia by observing others’ anxious response to objects or situations.
 It is not uncommon for a child to develop a spider phobia after watching an older sibling scream and run when in contact with a spider.
 Although a combination of nature and nurture likely play a role in the emergence of a phobia, many youth cannot explain how or why their phobia begun.

-- On average, specific phobias begin in childhood, between seven to eleven years with most cases starting before age ten
+- On average, specific phobias begin in childhood, between seven to eleven years old.
+Most cases start before age ten

 - Approximately 5% of children and 16% of adolescents will have a specific phobia in their lifetime